Love On Love

-Love On Love is a 1992 song by English electronic music group E-Zee Possee featuring Dr. Mouthquake.
-It peaked at number 59 on the UK Singles Chart and number 30 on the US Billboard Dance Music/Club Play Singles chart.
+Love On Love is a song by English electronic music group E-Zee Possee featuring Dr. Mouthquake.
+It is written by Boy George (as Angela Dust), Jeremy Healy and Simon Rogers, while Healy produced it.
+The song was released in 1989 and again in 1992 as a single from their only album, The Bone Dance (1992), peaking at number 59 on the UK Singles Chart and number 30 on the US Billboard Dance Music/Club Play Singles chart.

 Critical reception

-Bill Coleman from Billboard noted that "this hot R&B-inflected number brims with crossover potential.
+Bill Coleman from Billboard magazine noted that "this hot R&B-inflected number brims with crossover potential.
 Great song, performance, and mix."
 Ernest Hardy from Cashbox wrote, "Though it's been out for a little while, I'm listening a great deal to this single.
 When I first heard it some time ago at a party, I thought someone had dug up some old, vaulted Sylvester tune, given it a House mix, and created a masterpiece.
 Though Sylvester had nothing to do with it, this "positive vibe" track is still one of the best things I've heard all year, with a great piano break in the mix, and soaring, heart-felt vocals.
 Find this."